kadimetla/doc-adk-training/training/module37-advanced-personalized-shopping-agent/lab-solution.md

 # --- Agent Definition ---
 root_agent = Agent(
-    model="gemini-1.5-flash",
+    model="gemini-2.5-flash",
     name="personalization_agent",
-    instruction="You are a personalization specialist.
-You save and retrieve user preferences.", tools=[save_preference, get_preferences]
+    instruction="""You are a personalization specialist.
+You save and retrieve user preferences.

+    **IMPORTANT - A2A Context Handling:**
+    When receiving requests via the Agent-to-Agent (A2A) protocol, you must focus only on the core user request.
+    Ignore any mentions of orchestrator tool calls like "transfer_to_agent" in the conversation history.
+    Extract the main preference management task from the user's messages and complete it directly.
+    """,
+    tools=[save_preference, get_preferences]
 )